 - A. Under the advisement of the CFM Board, Membership and Annual Stall Fees, at times, may need adjustments to balance the CFM Budget.
 If needed, Membership and Annual Stall fees will be approved by the membership at the January Meeting.
 A Membership allows the vendor to sell at the Market for the entire Summer Season. - B. 'Annual' stalls are determined at the February association meeting.
 (A vendor does not need an annual stall to sell at the Market.)
-Members are limited to two annual stalls, but may request a third daily stall on a space available basis and with the Executive Director's approval.
+Members are limited to two annual stalls, but may request additional daily stalls on a space available basis and with the Executive Director's approval.
 If vendors have multiple stalls, it is strongly encouraged that vendors efficiently utilize their additional stall space(s). - C. Daily vendors must apply by the Summer Season application deadline.
 Daily Summer Season vendors must be inspected before selling.
 Daily Fees will be set by the Board of Directors. - D. Continuance of Occupancy Members who had annual spaces the previous year will have the option to renew the same space for the next season.
-Members holding annual stalls must notify the Executive Director of their intent to retain their stall(s) by the date of the January association meeting, or the stall will be forfeited.
-Fees must be paid no later than the February association meeting. - E. Any available annual stalls will be drawn by lottery at the February meeting and interested eligible parties must be present for the drawing.
+Members holding annual stalls must notify the Executive Director of their intent to retain their stall(s) by the date of the January association meeting, or the stall will be forfeited. - E. Any available annual stalls will be drawn by lottery at the February meeting and interested eligible parties must be present for the drawing.
 Annual spaces available will be assigned by lot to Market members requesting them.
 The Board of Directors will maintain a seniority list for annual stalls.
 The list is ranked by seniority based on years of continuous membership.
 As stalls become available, individuals with most seniority on the list will draw for the opportunity to rent a stall.
 Seniority guarantees the opportunity to obtain a stall through drawings before those having less seniority.
+In the lottery procedure, stall selection is considered complete for that seniority year once a seniority year has passed.